Both Battered And Beloved, Samsung’s Galaxy Note Line Is Back With The Note 8

 The fact that the Galaxy Note 7 was on the market for less than two months before being permanently withdrawn means that the Note 8 is, practically speaking, as much of a successor to 2015’s Note 5 as it is to the Note 7.
 (There was no Note 6.)
 It sports a bunch of features that the Galaxy Note line first got in the Note 7, including iris-scanning technology for security, the ability to use the S Pen to jot notes on the screen even when the display is not fully powered up, IP68 resistance against water and dust, and a reversible USB-C connector instead of old-school MicroUSB.
 Samsung is even promoting S Pen features such as its 4,096 levels of pressure sensitivity—the same as with the Note 7, but double that of the Note 5–as if they were new.

-Beyond the aspects it holds over from the Note 7, the Note 8 shares many features and design philosophies with this year’s Galaxy S8 and S8 Plus—most notably its tall-boy display, which goes all the way to the left- and right-hand edges and incorporates a virtual home button rather than needing to leave room for a physical one.
+Beyond the aspects it holds over from the Note 7, the Note 8 shares many features and design philosophies with this year’s Galaxy S8 and S8+—most notably its tall-boy display, which goes all the way to the left- and right-hand edges and incorporates a virtual home button rather than needing to leave room for a physical one.
 That’s how Samsung managed to squeeze a 6.3″ screen into a case that—judging from the time I spent with one—doesn’t feel like any more of a handful than the 5.7″ Note 7.
 (The downside: As on the S8 and S8 Plus, Samsung relocated the fingerprint scanner to the phone’s backside, where it sits so close to the camera that your fingertip may confuse them.)

-The Note 8 and 8 Plus have terrific cameras; the Note 8 improves on them by putting two cameras on the back, allowing for both wide-angle and telephoto images, as well as a simulated bokeh-effect blurring of backgrounds.
+The Galaxy S8 and S8+ have terrific cameras; the Note 8 improves on them by putting two cameras on the back, allowing for both wide-angle and telephoto images, as well as a simulated bokeh-effect blurring of backgrounds.
 Apple’s iPhone 7 Plus has had similar capability since last fall.
 But unlike the iPhone 7 Plus, Samsung’s take on the tech includes optical image stabilization on both cameras rather than just the wide-angle one.
 And its bokeh feature lets you adjust how blurry the background is before you shoot.

 To demonstrate the value of image stabilization, Samsung rigged a box to vibrate on demand as a Note 8 and iPhone 7 Plus took photos of a simulated scene with their wide-angle lenses.
 In this controlled environment, at least, the Note image came out crisp and the iPhone one was a blurry disappointment.